lostdecade/manor/_posts/2013-04-19-mailbag-frameworks-canvas-wrappers.md

 > The canvas object is featured very heavily in your games.
 I played about with canvas coding in 2010(ish) and was put off by the very limited support in some browsers.
 I know that the baseline browser has significantly improved but does the canvas offer that much improvement over moving elements on the page?
 Generally I will change the position of a div element (or similar) to move something but know the canvas can do this.

 Canvas support and performance is definitely much better these days.
 The canvas API has always been pretty straight-forward which makes browser differences less likely.
-At it's core, canvas is all about copying pixel data from images to the canvas and isn't as affected by the DOM box model or other browser specific layout quirks.
+At its core, canvas is all about copying pixel data from images to the canvas and isn't as affected by the DOM box model or other browser specific layout quirks.

-I find JavaScript to be a very elegant langauge sans the DOM.
+I find JavaScript to be a very elegant language (sans the DOM).
 Instead of our games consisting of a bunch of code spread out across HTML, CSS and JavaScript we have almost no HTML and CSS code to deal with and maintain.

 I personally like the canvas approach more because the concepts are closer to traditional game development.
 Some developers choose to go a hybrid route with canvas and DOM, but I prefer to keep our stack homogeneous.
 One benefit of that choice is that all our UI elements can be layered and animated in the same way as our in-game sprites.

 Canvas also has a bunch of cool features including [filling and stroking paths][5] and [compositing operations][6].
 Some of these can be replicated in DOM, but not as cleanly.

 A downside to canvas is that being so low-level, you'll have to handle certain tasks yourself that the DOM would provide for free.
-For example, when rendering text in canvas you'll need to handle text wrapping explicity.
+For example, when rendering text in canvas you'll need to handle text wrapping explicitly.
 User input controls is another area where DOM gives you a leg up, but in my experience it's been pretty easy to create re-usable canvas based input controls with our framework.

 I believe that canvas based JavaScript code is more portable as well.
-There are quite a few native wrappers out there (such as [CocoonJS][8] or [Game Closure][7]) which simply excute your code inside one of the various JavaScript virtual machines (V8, SpiderMonkey, JavaScriptCore, etc) and implement the canvas calls behind the scenes using OpenGL or whatever graphics engine exists on that platform.
+There are quite a few native wrappers out there (such as [CocoonJS][8] or [Game Closure][7]) which simply execute your code inside one of the various JavaScript virtual machines (V8, SpiderMonkey, JavaScriptCore, etc.) and implement the canvas calls behind the scenes using OpenGL or whatever graphics engine exists on that platform.

 Again, using canvas, DOM or both definitely comes down to personal preference and project needs.
 The closer your game is to a tradional web app, the more you are likely to lean towards the DOM.